makersacademy/bowling-challenge/notes.md

 Bonuses
 - When the first ball if NOT a strike:
 - Check if previous ball was a spare, if so add first round score to 10 for previous frame and push that into scores array
-- Check if 2x strike, if so add first bowl score to 20 and push into 2x previous frame array
+- Check if 2x strike, if so add first bowl score to 20 and push into 2x previous frame array - come back to
 - If is a strike:
 - Check if previous ball was a spare and add 20 to previous frame
 - Check if previous ball was a strike, if so change frameStatus to 2x strike